Ethos Veterinary Health

 Platelets signal the white blood cells to help clean up the inflammation and release growth factors.
 This process ultimately inhibits inflammation and allows the recovery process to begin.

-With many chronic conditions the injured site remains in a perpetual state of inflammation, thereby impeding the healing process.
-Platelet Rich Plasma (PRP) jump starts the recovery process by converting the injury from a site of inflammation to one of recovery.
+With many chronic conditions, the injured site remains in a perpetual state of inflammation, thereby impeding the healing process.
+Platelet Rich Plasma (PRP) jump-starts the recovery process by converting the injury from a site of inflammation to one of recovery.

-How Is Platelet Rich Plasma Aquired?
+How Is Platelet-Rich Plasma Acquired?

 PRP is harvested directly from a small sample of the patient’s blood and is ready for use within 15 minutes.
 These treatments are advantageous because they can be made available for treatment relatively quickly.
 In addition, they are derived from the patient’s own blood, eliminating the risk of an inflammatory reaction response.